bfunky/code-review-clean-code-guide/GeneralRules.md

 https://en.wikipedia.org/wiki/Open/closed_principle

 **Liskov substitution principle**
 > "objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
-See also design by contract.

 https://en.wikipedia.org/wiki/Liskov_substitution_principle